cfengine/documentation/reference/promise-types.markdown

 #### repair_failed

+**Description**: Classes to be defined globally if the promise could not be kept.

+If the classes are set, the corrective action to keep the promise failed for some reason.

 **Type**: `slist`

 **Allowed input range**: `[a-zA-Z0-9_$(){}\[\].:]+`

-**Description**: A `repair_failed` list contains classes to be defined globally.
-A promise could not be repaired because the corrective action failed for some reason.
-Any strings passed to this list are automatically canonified, so it is unnecessary to call a canonify function on such inputs.
+Note that any strings passed to this list are automatically canonified, so it is unnecessary to call a canonify function on such inputs.

 **Example**:

 ```cf3
      body classes example
      {
      repair_failed => { "unknown_error" };
      }
 ```

 #### repair_denied

+**Description**: Classes to be defined globally if the promise could not be repaired due to denied access to required resources.

 **Type**: `slist`

 **Allowed input range**: `[a-zA-Z0-9_$(){}\[\].:]+`

-**Description**: The `repair_denied` slist contains classes to be defined globally.
 Note that any strings passed to this list are automatically canonified, so it is unnecessary to call a canonify function on such inputs.

 **Example**:

 ```cf3
      body classes example
      {
      repair_denied => { "permission_failure" };
      }
 ```

 In the above example, a promise could not be kept because access to a key